jamesrhester/pycifrw/README.md

 Australian National Beamline Facility (ANBF), run by the Australian Synchrotron Research Program (ASRP), as part of a larger project to provide CIF input/output capabilities for data collection.
-It is now (Nov 2022) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).
+It is now (Jan 2025) maintained and developed within the Australian Nuclear Science and Technology Organisation (ANSTO).
+Outside contributions are very welcome.

 Conformance
 -----------